Glitchero/dataprice/README.md

 addRetailService.saveRetail(retail);
 ```

-### Use a proxy for difficult websitels like Amazon
+### Use a proxy for difficult web-sites like Amazon

 Use PhantomFactoryWithProxy and PageFetcherWithProxy instead of PhantomFactory and PageFetcher respectively.
 Finally, add your credentials in the class configuration.